12 Best Swap File Methods to Avoid Critical Memory Errors in Linux Mint

 Step 7:

-Let’s increase an existing swap file that is 4 GB to 8 GB.
+Let’s increase an existing swap that is 4 GB to 8 GB.
 If swapon shows the swap file, let’s follow this.

 “sudo swapoff /swapfile” disables the file.